opencaesar/opencaesar.github.io/_events/2024-04-25-onto-Nexus-Workshop-2025.md

 ## Call for Presentations

 This edition's call for presentation is open to members of the community to report on practice or research activities related to ontological modeling and analysis.
-Presentations can be about any relevant R&D work but priority will be given to presentations reporting on:
+Presentations can be about any relevant R&D work but priority will be given to presentations reporting on collaborations between community members.

-- Collaborative activities between community members
-- New tools and capabilities
-- Exemplar projects (or case studies)

 > Please send your proposal abstract by email to the chair or the organizing committee.
 We will follow up with you after that.

 ## Call for Tutorials

-This year will feature tutorials on technologies supporting ontological modeling and analysis.
+This year will feature tutorials on tools, technologies, and case studies supporting the RAISE vision.
 We are looking for proposals for half-day (3h) tutorials.

 > Please send your tutorial abstract by email to the chair or the organizing committee.
 We will follow up with you after that.